gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     ```bash
     rustup target add wasm32-unknown-unknown --toolchain nightly
     ```

+5. Also, you need to install the `wasm-proc` utility that optimizes compiled Wasm to be more compact.

+    ```bash
+    cargo install --locked --git https://github.com/gear-tech/gear.git wasm-proc
+    ```

 **_Note:_** If you use Windows, download and install [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/?q=build+tools).